It’s a worrying time to be in charge.

 Tip #2: Choose the right outlet

-When you lead a family, team or organisation, you have a responsibility to the people you serve.
+When you lead a family, team or organisation, you are responsible to the people you serve.
 You set the tone.
 Vulnerability, authenticity and openness are important – but not at the cost of safety and security for people who rely on you for direction and support.

-You might be lying awake at night worried about whether you’ll still be in business next month, but it’s not fair to delegate that stress to your employees.
-They’re not going to tell you when you cross the line and make them fearful for their own security, because they’re worried about their jobs.
+You might lie awake at night worried about whether you’ll still be in business next month, but delegating that stress to your employees is not fair.
+They’re not going to tell you when you cross the line and make them fearful for their security, because they’re worried about their jobs.

 …but that doesn’t mean swallowing your stress into an internal ball that will eat you alive.

-When they have somewhere to go, your worries become more manageable – just make sure you’re putting them in the right place.
+When they have somewhere to go, your worries become more manageable – just ensure you’re putting them in the right place.

 Next Steps